-- (1) This section applies if- - (a) a development application was referred to an entity under division 7.3.3 (Referral of development applications); and - (b) an application for amendment of the development approval to which the development application related must be referred to the entity under section 198 (1) (b); and - Note 1 Under s 198 (1) (b), an application for amendment is deemed to be an application for development approval, which would ordinarily require the application to be referred to relevant entities under div 7.3.3. - Note 2 For the referral requirement, see s 145. - (c) the planning and land authority is satisfied that the application for amendment does not affect any part of the development approval in relation to which the entity made a comment.
+- (1) This section applies if- - (a) a development application was referred to an entity under division 7.3.3 (Referral of development applications); and - (b) an application for amendment of the development approval to which the development application related must be referred to the entity under section 198 (1) (b); and - Note 1 Under s 198 (1) (b), an application for amendment is deemed to be an application for development approval, which would ordinarily require the application to be referred to relevant entities under div 7.3.3.

-Correction and amendment of development approvals
+Note 2 For the referral requirement, see s 145.

-(2) Despite section 198 (1) (b), the planning and land authority need not refer the application for amendment to the entity.
+- (c) the decision-maker is satisfied that the application for amendment does not affect any part of the development approval in relation to which the entity made a comment. - (2) Despite section 198 (1) (b), the decision-maker need not refer the application for amendment to the entity.